quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ## Using one packet number space

-If the multipath option is negotiated to use one packet number space of all path,   The packet sequence numbers are allocated from the common number space, so that for example path number number N could be sent on one path and packet number N+1 on another.
+If the multipath option is negotiated to use one packet number space of all path, the packet sequence numbers are allocated from the common number space, so that for example path number number N could be sent on one path and packet number N+1 on another.

 ACK frames report the numbers of packets that have been received so far, regardless of the path on which they have been received.

 If one common packet number space is used for all path, the senders maintain an association between previously sent packet numbers and the path over which these packets were sent.
 This is necessary to implement per path congestion control.